03 Nov How to Choose Eyewear Frames

 Whether it’s time to purchase your very first pair of prescription glasses or time to update your look with a new pair of eyeglass frames, here are 8 tips on how to choose eyewear frames and glasses to suit your face, your prescription, and lifestyle.

 1. Create contrast – face shapes for eyeglass frames.

 When trying on eyeglasses there should be a noticeable contrast or difference in the shape of the eyeglass frames and the shape of your face.
-For example, angular designer eyeglass frames typically suit rounder faces and round eyeglass frames typically suite angular faces.
+For example, angular designer eyeglass frames typically suit rounder faces and round frames typically suite angular faces.

 2. Use a face shape guide for eyeglass frames.

 Have you ever loved a pair of eyeglass frames only to try them on yourself and find them less than ordinary?
 It’s likely because they didn’t suit the shape of your face.
 Here is an overview of how to choose eyewear frames based on the shape of your face:

 Square Shaped Face – Try narrower oval or rectangular eyeglass frames to soften your strong square jaw while lengthening the face.

 Narrow Face – Circle or tall square eye frames take up more room on the face and balance your narrow face features.
 Also eyeglass frames with details on the sides help draw attention and can make your face appear wider.

 Round Face – Angular and narrow rectangular eyeglass frames will elongate your face, and some that have a contrasting bridge can also create the illusion of your eyes being further apart.